Washington County Board Of Equalization

 A. There are tax relief programs in place for the following classifications of property owners.
-To obtain information or to see if you qualify, please contact the County Auditor’s Office.
+To obtain information or to see if you qualify, please contact the Washington County Clerk/Auditor.
 Applications are due by September 1st.

 - Veteran’s Exemption (available to veterans, disabled as a result of their service, or their unmarried surviving spouse and orphans)

 - Blind Exemption (available to the visually impaired and their surviving spouses and orphans)

 - Low Income Abatement (must be at least 65 years of age, or under age 65 and disabled or under extreme hardship)

 - Circuit Breaker (available to those over the age of 66 or a widow or widower and based on an annual income limitation)